 Once cured, the rubber component is removed from the mold, trimmed to remove excess material, and inspected for defects or imperfections.
 Quality control measures ensure that the finished components meet specified tolerances and performance criteria.

-The Different Rubber Molding Types
+The Different Types of Rubber Molding

 Compression Molding:

-In this process, preheated rubber material is placed into an open mold cavity, which is then closed under pressure.
-Heat and pressure are applied to the mold, causing the rubber material to flow and fill the mold cavity, taking on its shape.
-The mold is held closed until the rubber material cures and solidifies, typically through vulcanization.
-Once cured, the molded part is removed from the mold, trimmed, and inspected for quality.
-Compression molding is best suited for producing simple shapes and low to medium volumes of rubber products like seals, gaskets, and O-rings.
-It is a relatively simple and cost-effective process.
+Compression molding is a traditional rubber molding method ideal for producing parts with simple to moderate complexity.
+In this process, preheated rubber is placed into an open mold cavity, which is then closed under pressure.
+Heat and pressure cause the rubber to fill the mold and cure, typically through vulcanization.
+Once cured, the part is removed, trimmed, and inspected for quality.

 Transfer Molding: